CATALYST

 DENVER MUSEUM OF NATURE & SCIENCE ONLINE MAGAZINE

-Things to Do at the Museum this Summer
+Things to Do at the Museum this Fall

 Dancing T. rex at the entrance welcomes guests into the Denver Museum of Nature & Science this summer.
 (Photo/ Maurilio Tapia)

-Here are just a few of things you could do to fill your day the Museum this summer:
+Here are just a things you could do on your chill vibes to the Museum this fall:

 Discovering Teen Rex